canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 To trigger the installation process, perform the following:

-1. Put the Ubuntu DVD into your optical/DVD drive.
+1. Put the Ubuntu DVD into your DVD drive.
 1. Restart your computer.

 A few moments later, a large 'Language' menu will appear and selecting your language will take you to the boot menu.